 Sharing your home with rodents can be stressful, dirty, and downright scary.
-The opposite of what you want is to wander downstairs during the night for a glass of water only to see a pair of shining eyes looking at you before scampering away into a corner or behind the fridge.
+The last thing you want is to wander downstairs during the night for a glass of water only to see a pair of shining eyes looking at you before scampering away into a corner or behind the fridge.
 Whether they are mice or rats, they are pests all the same that carry diseases, eat your food, and spread germs throughout your home.
 If the living conditions are just right, they will multiply quickly, leaving you with more than just your own family to take care of.
 In this case, it is essential to call pest control services as soon as possible.
-If you should ever hear little feet scampering in your walls at night, then call Noble Way Pest Control.

 Identifying Your Rodent Pests